- Maximum class size: 12 students with one teacher, as well as parent aides.

 - Extended hours from 7:00 AM to 6:00 PM

-Why do parents and students choose kindergarten at New Morning School?
+Why do parents and students choose kindergarten and first grade at New Morning School?

 Small Class Size

 The class size is limited to 12 students.
-One teacher is assisted by a parent aide.
+One teacher is assisted by two teacher aides.

 Students require a program designed to meet their needs in academic, social, and emotional areas.
 Individual attention span, maturity and social skills are appropriately meshed with academic skill development.
 To meet the personalized needs of each child, teachers work individually with students and in small groups.